RobRendell/gTove/README.md

 * Try to optimise the order of auth vs anonymous GAPI calls (e.g. when I'm a player, try anonymous first).
 * Add (experimental?) option to toggle transparency on maps
 * Toggle grid snap and free move per-mini/template (aka "piece")?
-* Allow players to remove minis that they added (owner of the file)
 * Change colour of mini/template name?
 Formatting?
 * Should store mini background colour swatches in tabletop
 * Dice enhancement: Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)